DaveSkender/Stock.Indicators/docs/_indicators/Stoch.md

 | `Signal` or `D` | decimal | %D Simple moving average of Oscillator
 | `PercentJ` or `J` | decimal | %J is the weighted divergence of %K and %D: `%J=3×%K-2×%D`

+Note: aliases of `K`, `D`, and `J` are also provided.
+They can be used interchangably with the standard outputs.

 ### Utilities

 - [.Find(lookupDate)]({{site.baseurl}}/utilities#find-indicator-result-by-date)